pulzze/autoflow-documentation/docs/ids/action-ldap-add/tooltip.md

-Add a new LDAP entry
+Adds a new LDAP entry